Peckmore/Journey/README.md

 Much of the value of a tree structure is in how easily it's information can be conveyed to the viewer; if a tree is visualised poorly, it's information may be hard to discern or, worse, incorrectly interpreted.
 It is therefore essential that the tree structure is presented in a clear and logical fashion

-There are many ways in which tree structures can be visualised but after briefly looking at many types of visualisation, we find that only three are suitable for further consideration; **network graph**, **flowchart**, and **tree diagram**.
+There are many ways in which tree structures can be visualised but, after briefly considering many types of visualisation, we find that only three are suitable for further consideration; **network graph**, **flowchart**, and **tree diagram**.

 #### Network Graph